-You don’t want germs like e-coli, streptococcus, and salmonella on your hands or under your nails.
+You don’t want germs like E. coli, streptococcus, or salmonella directly on your hands or under your nails.

-Make sure you wear gloves and clothing to protect your hands and skin from solutions and from the germs you’re eradicating.
+Make sure to wear secure gloves and clothing to protect hands and skin from solutions and the germs you’re eradicating.

-A good pair of work shoes can help protect you from slipping on wet surfaces and goggles or glasses can protect your eyes from backsplash or drips.
+A durable pair of work shoes can help protect from slipping on wet surfaces and goggles or glasses can protect eyes from backsplash or drips.

 Don’t forget your mask!
-A breathable face mask can help protect your lungs from viruses and debris particles from dust or construction.
+A breathable face mask can help protect the lungs from viruses and debris particles from dust or remnants.

 Follow Best Practices

-Simple rules like cleaning from high to low, from clean to dirty and from outside in can help ensure that your restrooms are appropriately cleaned.
-The key is starting with a method and sticking to it, while paying special attention to high-touch areas like handles, knobs and faucets.
+Simple rules like cleaning from high to low and from outside to inside can help ensure that restrooms are appropriately cleaned.
+The key is starting with a method and sticking to it while paying close attention to high-touch areas like handles, doorknobs, and faucets.

-Additionally, clean the cleaning tools!
-Make sure that all cleaning tools (mops and rags especially) are appropriately cleaned after use.
-If they are not cleaned properly, these tools become a hotbed of germs and bacteria.
+Additionally, sanitize the cleaning tools!
+Make sure that all cleaning tools (mops and rags especially) are appropriately cleansed after use.
+If they are not cleansed properly, these tools become a hotbed of germs and bacteria.

-Finally, always inspect your area and follow up with maintenance for any issues that are found.
-If you see a small problem, make sure others know about it early on so it doesn’t become a big problem.
+Finally, always inspect the area and follow up with maintenance for any issues that are found.
+If you see a small issue, make sure others know about it early on so it doesn’t become a bigger issue.

 Dilution Control Systems

-Your cleaning solutions should always be diluted per the manufacturers’ instructions.
-More cleaning product and less water doesn’t necessarily mean that the resulting dilution will work any better – it is just wasteful and possibly dangerous!
+Your cleaning solutions should always be diluted per the manufacturer’s instructions.
+More cleaning products and less water don’t necessarily mean that the resulting dilution will work any better – it is just wasteful and potentially dangerous.

 The EPA has created a list of disinfectants that are for use against SARS-COV-2, the virus that causes COVID-19.
-Some of these cleaners may be new to you, so make sure you review the dilution directions onsite.
+Some of these cleaners may be new to you, so make sure you review the exact directions.
 If you add too much water, it may not be effective against COVID-19, and if you don’t add enough, it could be dangerous.

-Control systems can save time when prepping cleaning chemicals and it will save money by not using more cleaning solution than needed.
+Control systems can save time when prepping cleaning chemicals and save money by not using more cleaning solutions than needed.

 These simple steps straight from the professionals can make a world of difference when it comes to cleaning restrooms.

-When you understand which tools to use, and how and where to use them, it can help prevent the spread of germs.
+When you understand which tools to use, and how and where to use them, it can help prevent the spread of germs and bacteria.
 That’s half the battle to making your restroom a cleaner, safer place.